ImanovFuad/Python/Weather-alerts.md

 ## Condition

 Attributes:
+  - id: str, unique condition identifier
   - target_param: weather parameters to be checked.
 Can be: temp, pressure, humidity, wind_speed, wind_direction, clouds.
-  - expression: operator for the comparison.
+  - expression: str, operator for the comparison.
 Can be: $gt, $gte, $lt, $lte, $eq, $ne
-  - amount: the comparison value
+  - amount: number, the comparison value
-  - current_value: if the condition is "live", this contains the last checked measured value for the target_param

 Conditions should be bound to Triggers, as they are set on Trigger instantiation.